Spring’s calling, and we’re answering with strawberry pound cake!

 - Everyone will LOVE this!

-How To Make Strawberry Pound Cake Recipe
+How To Make Strawberry Pound Cake With Fresh Strawberries Recipe

-Start by prepping your pans so the finished cakes don’t stick.
+- Start by prepping your pans so the finished cakes don’t stick.
 Cream your butter and sugar, then add your eggs one at a time until mixed.
-Combine your dry ingredients in a separate bowl and gradually incorporate it into your wet mixture.

-Finally, add your vanilla and strawberries, and stir!
+- Finally, add your vanilla and strawberries, and stir!
 Now just pour the batter into your pans, bake until done, cool, and top with your glaze.

 Yum and done!

-Strawberry Cake Recipe Notes
+Strawberry Pound Cake Ingredient + Recipe Notes

-Pan Size: I love using this pan.
-Both the nonstick coating and the 12 cup size are important for this recipe — the batter fills up the pan with just enough room for the cake to rise.
+- Pan Size: I love using this pan.
+Both the nonstick coating and the 12-cup size are important for this recipe — the batter fills up the pan with just enough room for the cake to rise.
 Make sure you only fill your bundt pan 3/4 full!Â

-Rimmed Baking Sheet: I’ve never had a problem with the batter spilling out of the bundt pan, but just to be on the safe side, place the pan on a rimmed baking sheet before you bake it.
+- Rimmed Baking Sheet: I’ve never had a problem with the batter spilling out of the bundt pan, but just to be on the safe side, place the pan on a rimmed baking sheet before you bake it.
 I also coat the bundt pan with baking nonstick cooking spray, then flour it WELL, tapping out any excess flour.
 No sticking cakes here!

-Baking Time: It’s REALLY important to make sure the cake is baked completely, but not over baked.
-Under baked pound cake won’t come out of the pan smoothly; over baked will be dry.
+- Baking Time: It’s REALLY important to make sure the cake is baked completely, but not overbaked.
+Under-baked pound cake won’t come out of the pan smoothly; over-baked will be dry.
 Check your cake religiously as the baking time winds down!

 I’m gonna give you some storage tips even though I’ve yet to have leftovers of this cake.
 I don’t know what happens!
 One minute there’s a whole cake; the next, only crumbs.
 (I’d like to blame my family, but I totally ate it all.)

+- Can You Freeze This?
 Yes!
 You can freeze this pound cake.
 I like to wrap my cake in cling wrap or place it in an airtight container.
-You’ll be able to freeze it for up to six months.
+You’ll be able to freeze it for up to four months.
+To thaw, simply leave it in the fridge overnight.
+Easy!

-Like most cakes, there isn’t much you can do to speed up the baking process.
+- Make-Ahead Tips Like most cakes, there isn’t much you can do to speed up the baking process.
 All the ingredients need to go together rather quickly, and you can’t bake it in the oven any faster.
+But!
+This cake does keep very well.
+Especially in the fridge!

 Looking For More Strawberry Cakes?

-My Strawberry Layer Cake is one of the most popular cakes on my site.
-My Facebook video for this cake has over 24 million views and still counting!
-It’s great for birthdays — just add candles!
-My Fresh Strawberry Cake is a lovely old fashioned cake.
+My fresh strawberry cake is a lovely old-fashioned cake.
 No frosting, no filling, just summer fruit with a little sweet crunch on the top.
-Bisquick strawberry shortcake is another old fashioned strawberry dessert you can whip up in a flash!
+Bisquick strawberry shortcake is another old-fashioned strawberry dessert you can whip up in a flash!

 Strawberry Pound Cake